OkySabeni/Pegasus/README.md

     $ cd Pegasus
     ```

-2. Cocoapods

-Install cocoapods if necessary.
+2. Install cocoapods if necessary.
 Then run `pod install` in the Pegasus root directory.

 3. Obtain a client key and secret [here](https://developer.vimeo.com/apps), then replace the placeholder values at the top of `AppDelegate.h`